 Disposal in the laboratories is an issue that the staff/students do not like.
 Because this topic is so unpopular, there are many risks present that could cause accidents.

-- The disposal guide for waste management can be found in the Safety and Environmental Manual for the HCI Version 2020 Chapter 8; Link: www.su-management.ethz.ch
+The disposal guide for waste management can be found in the Safety and Environmental Manual for the HCI Version 2024.

-- Solvent waste disposal cupboard
+8.2 Solvent waste disposal cupboard

 In these solvent waste hazard cabinets, the solvent waste is collected in 10 L canisters (electrically conductive), separated between halogen-free or halogen-containing.
-Filled waste canisters (for labeling, see the Safety and Environmental Manual for the HCI Version 2020) must be closed - as long as there is no sign for a chemical reaction or overpressure formation - and transported using a transport trolley with a collection tray to the special waste disposal point.
+Filled waste canisters (for labeling, see the Safety and Environmental Manual for the HCI Version 2024) must be closed - as long as there is no sign for a chemical reaction or overpressure formation - and transported using a transport trolley with a collection tray to the special waste disposal point.
 If a canister shows any sign of chemical reaction or overpressure formation, it must be placed in a laboratory hood without any experiments.
-For further instructions, CABS (cabs@ethz.ch) from the SSHE department must be contacted.
+For further instructions, sgu-incidents@ethz.ch from the SSHE department must be contacted.
 If an uncontrolled reaction occurs with a potential of bursting the canister, inform 888.
-For more details, see the Safety and Environmental Manual for the HCI Version 2020.
+For more details, see the Safety and Environmental Manual for the HCI.

-Users of these solvent waste hazard cabinets must ensure that
+Users of these solvent waste hazard cabinets must ensure that...